 Cremation involves the incineration of the body in a specially-designed furnace, thus reducing the remains to ashes and tiny bone fragments (called "cremains").
 Most veterinary offices have a professional relationship with one or more pet crematories and can help you make these arrangements.

-Mass/Community Cremation: If you do not wish to receive your pet's ashes back, you might choose this option.
+Mass/Communal Cremation: If you do not wish to receive your pet's ashes back, you might choose this option.
 Community cremation means your pet will be cremated along with other animals, so obtaining the cremains is not an option.
-The typical cost is based upon weight and usually ranges from $50 to $150.
+The typical cost is based on weight and can range from around $25 to $150.

 If you do not like the idea of having your pet's body cremated or if you would prefer a grave site you can visit, then pet burial might be the best option for you.